easystats/.github/profile/README.md

 # *easystats*: An R Framework for Easy Statistical Modeling, Visualization, and Reporting

+> “Statistics are like sausages.
+It’s better not to see them being made, unless you use easystats.”
+>
 *easystats* is a collection of R packages, which aims to provide a unifying and consistent framework to tame, discipline, and harness the scary R statistics and their pesky models.